panzerdp/dmitripavlutin.com/content/posts/087-parse-url/index.md

 ## 7. Summary

-The `URL()` constructor is useful and handy in parsing URLs in JavaScript.
+The `URL()` constructor is handy to parse (and validate) URLs in JavaScript.

 The constructor `new URL(relativeOrAbsolute [, absoluteBase])` accepts as first argument an absolute or relative URL.

 After creating the `URL()` instance, you can easily access the most important URL components like:

 * `url.search` for raw query string
-* `url.searchParams` for an instance of `URLSearchParams` to access the query string parameters
+* `url.searchParams` for an instance of `URLSearchParams` to pick query string parameters
 * `url.hostname` to acccess the hostname
 * `url.pathname` to read the pathname
 * `url.hash` to determine the hash value

-Note that aside from accessing URL components, the properties like `search`, `hostname` are writeable &mdash; modifying the URL.
+Note that aside from accessing URL components, the properties like `search`, `hostname` are writeable &mdash; thus you can even manipulate the URL.

+*What is your favorite tool to parse URLs in JavaScript?*